istio/istio.io/content/en/docs/ops/configuration/traffic-management/dns/index.md

 (with Envoy sidecar proxies enabled).

 Throughout this document, the term `client` refers to a workload inside the mesh.
-DNS queries from external clients (for example, a developer running `curl` on a laptop) are resolved using the operating system’s configured DNS resolver and are **not handled by Istio**.

 ## Life of a request